When should a child get their first pair of glasses? The answer may be as young as a few months of age.

 The AAO and AOA advise these screenings:

-A pediatrician or healthcare provider should examine a newborn's eyes to make sure they are healthy.
-(An ophthalmologist or optometrist should look at all newborns at risk for developing serious vision problems in childhood, as well as those with developmental delays.)
-Not all visual problems are a result of abnormal focus.
+A pediatrician or healthcare provider should check a newborn's eyes to make sure they are healthy.
+(An ophthalmologist or optometrist should look at all newborns at risk of developing serious vision problems in childhood.
+They should also check those with developmental delays.)
+Not all visual problems are because of abnormal focus.
 Babies may be born with cataracts, cloudy corneas, or other problems that affect vision.

-A healthcare provider should examine the eyes of children between 6 months and 1 year of age.
+A healthcare provider should check the eyes of children between 6 months and 1 year of age.

-A healthcare provider should do vision screening between ages 3 and 3 1/2 years.
+A healthcare provider should do a vision screening between ages 3 and 3 ½ years.
 The focus should be on checking visual acuity.
 A formal test of visual acuity should be done by age 5.

-For children ages 6 to 17, vision screening should occur before first grade and every year after that.
+For children ages 6 to 17, a vision screening should happen before first grade.
+Then they should check every year after that.

-The need for and frequency of follow-up visits will be determined by whether or not your child is at risk for the development of eye and vision problems.
-Healthcare providers can prescribe glasses—even bifocals—and contact lenses for premature infants and other children who have vision problems.
+The need for follow-up visits and how often they'll happen will be determined by whether or not your child is at risk of developing eye and vision problems.
+Healthcare providers can prescribe glasses—even bifocals—and contact lenses for premature infants and other children with vision problems.

 With strabismus, or crossed eyes, the eyes sometimes fail to work together when looking at a near object.
 Experts can spot this problem in children as young as 2 or 3 months.

-Strabismus may cause reduced vision in the weaker eye because the brain recognizes the image of the better-seeing eye and ignores the image of the weaker eye.
-Healthcare providers treat the condition by putting a patch on the "good" eye to strengthen and improve vision in the weaker eye.
-If the condition is diagnosed when a child is young, treatment is usually successful.
+Strabismus may cause reduced vision in the weaker eye.
+That's because the brain recognizes the image of the better-seeing eye and ignores the image of the weaker eye.
+Healthcare providers treat this by putting a patch on the "good" eye.
+It strengthens and improves vision in the weaker eye.
+If the condition is diagnosed when a child is young, treatment usually works.
 Surgery may also be used to make the eyes focus at the same time on the same point.
-This is generally done if patching isn’t successful.
+This is generally done if patching doesn't work.

 Here are some things to look for:

-Babies older than 3 months who don't make eye contact or have eyes that look different ways.
-A pediatrician should evaluate these babies.
-This may also be a sign of blindness, intellectual disability, neurological problems, or autism, as well as eye problems.
+Babies older than 3 months who don't make eye contact or have eyes that look different ways—a pediatrician should check these babies (this may also be a sign of blindness, intellectual disability, neurological problems, or autism, as well as eye problems)

-If you notice any of these behaviors, or if you have any other concerns about your child's vision, contact your pediatrician right away for an evaluation.
+If you see any of these behaviors, or if you have any other concerns about your child's vision, contact your pediatrician right away for an evaluation.